lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 The new availibility of all MAG sequences allows to study the bacteria of the _Azolla_ genus through the perspective of comparative genomics.
 Classes alfa/beta/gamma proteobacteria, Actinobacteria, Bacillales, have all been seen as endophytes to plants before @Frank2018.
 The diversity of _Azolla_ associated microbes is not exhausted in this study.
-All assemblies except for _A. filiculoides_ minus_cyano contained many contigs near the lower abundance limit of assembly (Fig 4) and in concordance binning yielded many bins with only fractions of genomes (Fig 5; Table 2).
+All assemblies except for _A. filiculoides_ minus_cyano contained many scaffolds near the lower abundance limit of assembly (Fig 4) and in concordance binning yielded many bins with only fractions of genomes (Fig 5; Table 2).
 Despite that, it is perhaps more interesting to wonder which microbes are endophytes of the _Azolla_ genus and which microbes share a common ancestor and common introduction in the _Azolla_ genus.
 The nature of the data presented here does warrant caution on two important fronts.
 First, except for the _A. filiculoides_ 'wild' sample, no judgement can be made wether the MAGs presented here belong to endophytic or epithitic bacteria.